UpadhyayV108/web-crawler/README.md

 # Web MedCrawler Code

 #Overview

 This project is a Python-based web crawler that extracts structured data from online sources.
-For demonstration purposes, the dataset currently uses **pseudo names** (e.g., Dr. Alice Petri, Dr. Oscar Lyons).
+For demonstration purposes, the dataset currently uses //pseudo names (Example Dr. Alice Petri, Dr. Oscar Lyons).

 # Features
 1 Crawl and scrape data from target websites